bigdata-ustc/EduCDM/docs/IRR.md

 min_{\Theta} - \mathop{ln} IRR + \lambda(\Theta),
 $$
 where $\lambda(\Theta)$ is the regularization term and $\lambda$ is a hyper-parameter.
 We can apply IRR to any fully differentiable CDMs (e.g., MIRT) and train them with Stochastic Gradient Descent.

+For more details, please refer to our paper.